Advice (EP)

-Advice is the third Korean extended play (sixth overall) recorded by South Korean singer Taemin.
+Advice is the third Korean-language extended play (sixth overall) recorded by South Korean singer Taemin.
 It was released on May 18, 2021, by SM Entertainment, produced by Cutfather, PhD, Moonshine and Ryan S. Jhun, among others.
 The album contains five songs including the lead single, "Advice".

 Background and composition

 Taemin released his third studio album Never Gonna Dance Again: Act 2 in November 2020.
 On May 3, 2021, the singer's label SM Entertainment announced that Taemin would be releasing a new EP the same month, which will mark his final release before his military enlistment.
 The album's title Advice and cover art were revealed simultaneously.
 The title track would serve as the lead single of the album.
 "Advice" was described as an R&B song that employs piano flourishes and a choir arrangement over a trap beat.
 "If I Could Tell You" is a collaboration with Girls' Generation member Taeyeon.
 It was described as a "dreamy" R&B-pop song featuring electronic piano and soft synthesizer sounds.
 "Light" is a dance-pop song produced by Moonshine, featuring groovy beats, synth sounds, and vocal harmonies.
 "Strings" is an R&B song that is driven by arpeggio guitar riffs, in which Taemin compares himself to a string instrument.
 "Sad Kids" is a midtempo pop song in a minimalist arrangement of guitars.